Al-Mutawakkil II

 Al-Mutawakkil II (أبو العز عبد العزيز المتوكل على الله, Abū l-ʿIzz ʿAbd al-ʿAzīz; 1416 – 27 September 1497) was the fifteenth Abbasid caliph of Cairo for the Mamluk Sultanate between 1479 and 1497.
 His father, Ya'qub, was son of Al-Mutawakkil I.

 Life

 His name was Abdul Aziz ibn Ya`qub ibn Muhammad.
 Al-Mutawakkil II and his mother is called Haji Malik, the daughter of one of the soldiers.
 He was loved between the private and the public because of the excellence of literature, ethics and humility, and a screen for each one.

 When his uncle became ill, and his illness was entrusted to him after the office, when he died on the sixteenth of Muharram of 884.
 In 885 the prince led a campaign to the Turkmen.
 He met with the Emir of the State (the White Shah), defeated the Mamluks, captured the Yishpak and was killed on the shore of the Euphrates River.
 Then the Sultan "Qaitbay" reconciled with the Emirate (the White Shah).

-He was succeeded by al-Mustamsik.
+Al-Mutawakkil II reigned for almost two decades since 1479, and as he grew older and largely bedridden, the question of his succession appeared.
+Although his elder son Umar was a well respected figure at court, al-Mutawakkil II named Ya'qub as heir apparent, followed by latter's uncle Nasir al-Din Muhammad.
+Al-Mutawakkil II died a few days later aged 84, and Ya'qub was invested as caliph under the title al-Mustamsik billah on 27 September 1497.
+His succession was contested from the start as his cousin Khalil, son of Nasir al-Din Muhammad, disputed al-Mustamsik's ascent on account of his poor eyesight.
+However, both the Mamluk sultan al-Nasir Muhammad ibn Qaitbay and other emirs defended al-Mustamsik on the grounds that his father held the caliphate and had named him successor.